 Processing of data permit and amendment applications by the controller

-- For information on controllers who have transferred their authority to issue permits, see Transferred right to issue permits
+- Read more: Controllers who have transferred their authority to issue permits

 Information to citizens